That dollar amount results from a 49.2% increase over the five-year period starting in 2020 when Tunisian exports totaled $13.8 billion.

 Below are exports from Tunisia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Tunisia’s goods trail Tunisian importer spending on foreign products.

-Tunisia has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category–particularly red ink for refined petroleum oils and petroleum gases.
+Tunisia has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.

 Tunisian Export Companies